Extensions for Enterprise

-Once an extension has been packaged, it can be distributed to employees through the Windows Store, Windows Store for Business, or by sideloading.
+Once an extension has been packaged, it can be distributed to employees through the Microsoft Store, Microsoft Store for Business, or by sideloading.

 To sideload extensions, devices (unmanaged or managed) must be unlocked for sideloading.
 See Sideload LOB apps in Windows 10 for more info on how to sideload packaged extensions.

-Unlike extensions distributed through the Windows Store (or the Windows Store for Business), sideloaded extensions are treated differently in Microsoft Edge.
+Unlike extensions distributed through the Microsoft Store (or the Microsoft Store for Business), sideloaded extensions are treated differently in Microsoft Edge.

 To turn on the extension, open the More (...) menu, select "Extensions" and you should see the sideloaded extension in the list of installed extensions.
 Click on the extension and turn it on.